repomaa/autopass/README.md

 - displays entries that are most likely to match currently focused window first
 - uses encrypted cache to store pass entries in a single file for fast startup

+## Installation

+### ArchLinux

+Get autopass-git with your favorite aur helper

+### Other systems

+Copy autopass from this repo somewhere in your path

 ## Usage

 `autopass`